rbowsley/lamplighthelp/source/21-2-3_Comms_Module-_Sending_a_Mailchimp_Campaign.markdown

 # 21.2.3 {{Comm}}s Module: Sending a Mailchimp Campaign

-> A 'campaign' is an email or newsletter linked to a mailing list.
+> A 'campaign' is an email newsletter linked to a mailing list.
 You create the content of your campaign within Mailchimp